eissar/eagle-web/readme.md

 - Use only on trusted networks or with a vpn
 - Don't expose directly to the public internet

-- **Metadata Removal**: Uploaded images are processed with FFmpeg to remove EXIF data
+- see `configuring` for configuring the remote upload feature

 ## Known Issues & Limitations

-- **Upload Format**: Currently only PNG files are supported for upload
 - **Eagle Dependency**: Eagle.cool must be running for the web interface to work
 - **API Reliability**: Occasionally Eagle's API may become unresponsive I can't reproduce this yet, but sometimes the eagle api server will become unresponsive with no explanation.